Does Auto Insurance Cover Bicycle Accidents?

 Fortunately, the San Diego area only had one fatal bicycle accident.
 Comparatively, Los Angeles had 20 deadly crashes.

-It is essential to understand what to do if a car hit your bike by a car in an accident, so you can cover all your property and medical expenses.
+It is essential to understand what to do if you were involved in an accident where a car hit your bike.
+That way, you can cover all your property and medical expenses.

 HOW DO YOU GO AFTER AUTO INSURANCE IN A BICYCLE ACCIDENT?

 If a car hits you, then the driver should have the minimum amount of auto insurance required by the state (15/30/5).